 When talking about the best cartoon characters of all time, you have to go back to the beginning of the 20th century.
-This is because the first animated cartoon character was invented around 1908.
+This is because the first animated character was invented around 1908.

 And now, cartoons have grown into an essential form of entertainment for adults as well as children.
 They can help relax people’s minds while they are working.
 The cartoon has evolved throughout the years, as do the characters.

 Whatever age viewers are, or the generation they were born into Most are nostalgic about cartoons that influenced them in their early years.
-From early cartoons such as Gertie, the Dinosaur to the iconic Disney villains such as Ursula Everyone has a favorite.
+From early cartoons such as Gertie, and the Dinosaur to the iconic Disney villains such as Ursula Everyone has a favorite.

 Continue reading till the end to find out about the popular cartoon and animated characters that you need to know.